CS3219-AY2425S1/nus-cs3219-ay2425s1-cs3219-ay2425s1-project-project-template/communication-service/API.md

 ## Security

-This is a HTTPS server so clients will have to use the right protocols.
+This server can be ran on HTTPS, where clients will have to use the right protocols.

 The client will require a valid JWT created from our user service to connect to our server.